LSU to Retire Football Jersey of Jerry Stovall

 BATON ROUGE, La. – The LSU Athletic Hall of Fame Committee has unanimously approved the jersey retirement of LSU football All-American and former head coach Jerry Stovall.

-The jersey will be retired by LSU in a gameday ceremony during the 2018 football season in Tiger Stadium.
+The jersey will be retired by LSU in a halftime ceremony on Oct.
+13 when the Tigers take on Georgia in Tiger Stadium.

 The No. 21 worn by Stovall will join the No. 20 worn by Billy Cannon and the No. 37 worn by Tommy Casanova as retired jerseys in the LSU football program.